 There are various types of surgeries to treat conditions of the cervical spine.
 A second opinion increases the likelihood that you have been provided with your best surgical options involving the least amount of recovery time.
 A second opinion may be particularly helpful if a previous surgery for your condition was unsuccessful.

 Furthermore, you should have confidence in the surgeon performing your surgery.
 If you feel uncomfortable with your diagnosis, are hesitant about the treatment, or have doubts regarding your doctor, you deserve a second opinion.
 A good surgeon will take the time to answer all of your questions and address any concerns you may have.
 You should come away from the appointment understanding why the surgery is being recommended, what the benefits will be, as well as the potential risks involved.

 Receiving a second opinion is smart before any surgery, especially surgery that involves the cervical spine.
 Surgery is a big step, and the recovery can be slow and potentially painful.
 You should understand your surgical options, be confident that you have chosen the one that’s best for you, and be comfortable with the surgeon.
 A second opinion can help ensure you make the right decisions.

 Tom Wascher M.D. is available to offer second opinions regarding cervical spine surgery.
 He will review your imaging studies free of charge and give you the benefit of his expertise.
-He has performed over 1800 cervical surgeries during his career and wants to see that you receive the best treatment possible.
+He has performed over 4000+ Cervical Spine-related surgeries during his career and wants to see that you receive the best treatment possible.
 He is a competent and caring surgeon who has your best interests in mind.